-PSECU gift supports NICU patients at Penn State Children’s Hospital
+PSECU gift supports NICU patients at Penn State Health Children’s Hospital

 As a highest-level NICU (level IV), this new 56-bed unit is the first home for the sickest babies in central Pennsylvania.
 The credit union’s gift provided 40 Mamaroo baby swings for the NICU, which opened in November 2020 as part of the children’s hospital’s three-story expansion.
 Mamaroos are automated baby seats that simulate a natural rocking motion to help soothe babies and promote development.

 This gift is part of PSECU’s longstanding partnership with Children’s Miracle Network at Penn State Health Children’s Hospital.
 Over 28 years, the credit union has raised more than $250,000 to support programs, equipment and research.

 If you're having trouble accessing this content, or would like it in another format, please email Penn State Health Marketing & Communications.